Smile4ever/Neat-URL/Neat URL-webext/README.md

     utm_*
     utm_*@omgubuntu.co.uk

+Parameters can also apply globally (first rule), except for a (wilcard) domain (second rule):

+	ref
+	!ref@amazon.co.uk

+The excluded domain always takes precedence.
+Should you include "ref" and "!ref", "!ref" will apply.

 Other valid parameters - ending parameters (exceptions to the ? rule):

 	$/ref@amazon.* (remove everything after /ref on amazon domains - this will only apply when there are no query parameters left after removing the filtered query parameters.
 Exception: Amazon product pages parameters are cleaned like they contain two dollar signs)